Awakening the Divine

 To request a subsidized registration, please fill out this form with a brief explanation of why you’d like to join us on retreat and your financial needs, and we will do our best to make the retreat accessible to you.

 The form will ask how much you are requesting off the ‘triple room’ rate.
+As mentioned, all triple rooms are on the fourth floor.
 Financial aid is limited and is awarded based on need as well as retreat experience.

 -